mattzeunert/mattzeunert.github.io/_posts/2017-11-03-learning-chinese-or-any-language.md

 The nice thing about the Mark Zuckerberg video is that he speaks nice and slow.
 He also uses business/technology vocabulary that I'm interested in.

-I'm about to finish the Octonauts video and will put the Pinyin transcript on my website.
+I'm about to finish the Octonauts video and will put the Pinyin transcript on my website soon ([here it is](http://www.mattzeunert.com/pinyin/2017-11-08-haidi-xiao-zongdui-mi-ban-ci-tun.html)).
 The porcupine puffer, or mi ban ci tun, was saved in the end!

 ## Google translate